freelawproject/hr/handbook/parental-leave.md

  - Be a spouse or committed partner of a woman who has given birth to a child.

  - Have adopted a child or been placed with a foster child (in either case, the child must be age 17 or younger).
 The adoption of a new spouse's child is excluded from this policy.

 ## Benefit

+Eligible employees may take both paid and unpaid leave after an eligible event.

+Upon an employee's return, Free Law Project will make reasonable effort to return that employees to the same or a similar position as before their leave, subject to staffing and business requirements.

 ### Paid Leave